-Since 2010/11, lenders have been required to provide an adequate explanation with regard to regulated credit agreements (but not for regulated consumer hire agreements).
-This is now contained in CONC 4 (here).
+Lenders must continue providing pre-contract information and adequate explanations to customers with regards to regulated credit agreements (but not for regulated consumer hire agreements).
+This is contained within CONC 4 (here).
 CONC requires either the lender or the dealer to:

-- provide the customer with an adequate explanation and assess whether the agreement is adapated to the customer's needs and financial situation;
+- provide the customer with an adequate explanation and assess whether the agreement is adapted to the customer's needs and financial situation;

 - advise the customer;